paul-duvall/100-days-of-code/log-r2.md

 - Watched 'The all-powerful frontend developer' Chris Coyier talk
 - Finished writing article on arrow functions
 - Continued with React course, learning about events and attributes.
 Created a simple counter app that required events to update the DOM with a current count.
 Worked with forms and input to use user input to update data within an array.
+- Posted article to blog about rest parameter / spread operator

 Project: